robinjuyal/saloncare/README.md

 - **Platform config** — runtime settings editable without redeployment

 ### Automated Features
-- **No-show scheduler** — runs every 60 seconds, marks top WAITING customer as NO_SHOW if `actualStartTime` is null and they've been at position 1 for >15 minutes
+- **No-show scheduler** — runs every 60 seconds; marks a WAITING customer as NO_SHOW if their promised `estimatedStartTime` is more than 15 minutes in the past AND a chair is actually free for them right now (checks every position with an open chair, not just position 1 — see v4.0 in [Version History](#version-history))

 ---